It’s not just the education, It’s what you do with it!

 Students at UMA in the Library program realize that “at-a-distance” is only a geographic descriptor.
 While our students are dispersed around the world, there is a connection they feel toward their instructors, their classmates and toward the content of their courses.
 A student in California noted, “It is nice to have instructors who not only know their subjects well, but also know how to mentor/coach students in the right direction.”

 UMA’s unique program allows students to enroll for classes and work toward a Certificate, Associate or Bachelor degree.
 Each of these program offerings build into each other so that students may start with the Certificate, and upon completion then work toward the Associates, and then the Bachelor’s applying their classes toward the next level.
-Also, students in the Library and Information Service program pay in-state tuition rate for all courses with an ILS prefix.
 Students may begin taking ILS courses before applying to the university.
 In fact, if a student has never taken an online course, we recommend they take a couple of courses before applying to make sure that the student can be successful in an online environment.

 Students completing the BS in ILS will be prepared to enter the field of library and information services as specialized paraprofessionals, able to work independently in many settings or be prepared for graduate study as many graduates from the UMA ILS program attend ALA-accredited graduate programs around the United States.